-Join Kevin Stohlmeyer for an in-depth discussion in this video Type of perspectives, part of Perspective Drawing with Illustrator.
+Join Kevin Stohlmeyer for an in-depth discussion in this video Type of perspectives, part of Illustrator: Perspective Drawing.

 - Adobe Illustrator has three presets representing the three types of perspectives available.
 They are a one point perspective, which consists of a ground plane and one vertical plane, a two point perspective, that has a ground plane and two vertical planes, and a three point perspective, which has three planes.
 Each perspective grid represents the amount of vanishing points in the grid.
 One point has one vanishing point, two points has two vanishing points, and so on.
 In a one point perspective, the vertical surfaces are parallel to the view, and the horizontal aligns to the vanishing point.